richard-viney/ig_markets/README.md

-# Ruby Client for the IG Markets Dealing API
+# Ruby Client for the IG Markets Dealing Platform

-Easy programmatic access from Ruby to the IG Markets dealing API.
-Supports accessing to an account's positions, history, working orders, current profit/loss, and many other parts of the IG Markets dealing platform.
+Easily access the IG Markets dealing platform from Ruby.
+Supports accessing an account's positions, history, transactions, working orders, current profit/loss, and many other parts of the IG Markets dealing platform.

 A live IG Markets account or a demo account is needed in order to use this gem.
 This gem is provided under the MIT license (see the `LICENSE` file), with the explicit condition that contributors have no responsibility for